SamuSommer/ScrobbleSync/README.md

 # ScrobbleSync

-ScrobbleSync is a simple AppleScript (soon-to-be Applet) that fetches the scrobble count for each song in your Apple Music library and stores it in the comment field, which can then be used for sorting and filtering.
+ScrobbleSync is a simple AppleScript (*soon-to-be Applet*) that fetches the scrobble count for each song in your Apple Music library and stores it in the comment field, which can then be used for sorting and filtering.

 ## Getting Started

-This readme should give all the relevant information for using this tool.
+This readme.md should give you all the relevant information for using this tool.
 If something is unclear or not working, you can message me on Discord @Samu#1337

-Download the script

 ## Prerequisites
-A Mac.
+- A Mac.
-Apple Music.
+- Apple Music.
-The script.

 ## Installation
-Paste the downloaded script into
+Download the script and paste it into

     /Users/yourusernamehere/Library/Music/Scripts

 (create the Scripts folder if it doesn't exist yet)